 My buddies cheered me on.
 I guess those old do-or-die days of sports and combat gave me the courage and stamina to keep on.
 They said my friendly smile and agreeable nod gave me an air of confidence—made me look tolerant of my failures.
 Actually, inside I was pretty miserable.

 They told me later on that I was always smiling—just a little smile, most of the time.
 I didn’t feel too happy and I didn’t realize that I had this rather contented look on my face.
-When they sewed up my under lip which had been ripped by a bayonet, they must have sewn in this touch of a smile.
+When they sewed up my under lip which had been ripped by a bayonet, they must have seen in this touch of a smile.
 Sometimes it got me in trouble.

 Since I could nod "Yes", but couldn’t shake my head for "No", more than once I received what I didn’t want or failed to get what I wanted or needed.
 On one occasion a Red Cross lady asked me if I had written my mother.
 I hadn’t, but I smiled and nodded cheerfully, actually trying to indicate, Yes, I would like to write to her.
 The Red Cross lady moved on.

 The next day I followed her around with my eyes.
-I got her attention and after just a few motions she gave me paper and pen.
+I got her attention and after just a few motions she gave me paper and a pen.
 I must have spent half-an-hour jabbing and scratching at that paper.
 Finally, a fellow patient took pity on me and volunteered to write the letter.
 And because I still couldn’t talk, he had to question me endlessly for the message.
 There was a lot of nodding and frowning, grunting and brow-wrinkling on my part, some laughter on his.
 The letter took most of the day.
 After evening chow we tackled the envelope and by "lights out" the letter was sealed and ready to go.